ruthtempo/online-store-react/README.md

 Online Shop with full user-flow Simulation

 I used [Fakestore API](https://fakestoreapi.com/) to get the product database.
-Although there are not many products, it was enough to do the job and get an idea of the shop looks.
+Although there are not many products, it was enough to do the job and give the shop some shape.

 **Functionalities:**